-- Root: This is where it all starts, this module is a simple container that defines all the modules that need to be applied in a chained way to the user.
-Once the user has completed all modules contained in the Root, he is released on the network. - Choice: This allows to give a choice between multiple modules to the user.
-The 'default\registration\policy' is a good example of a choice that is offered to the user. - Chained: This allows you to define a list of modules that a user needs to go through in the order that they are defined ex: you want your users to register via Google+ and pay for their access using PayPal. - Message: This allows you to display a message to the user.
-An example is available below in Displaying a message to the user after the registration - URL: This allows you to redirect the user to a local or external URL which can then come back to the portal to continue.
-An example is available below in Calling an external website. - Authentication: The authentication modules can be of a lot of types.
-You would want to define one of these modules, in order to override the required fields, the source to use, the template or any other module attribute. - Billing: Allows to define a module based on one or more billing sources - Choice: Allows to define a module based on multiple sources and modules with advanced filtering options.
-See the section Authentication Choice module below for a detailed explanation. - Login: Allows you to define a username/password based module with multiple internal sources (Active Directory, LDAP, ...) - SelectRole: Allows to define a module to override the role given when registering a device.
-For instance: an admin user is trying to register a device using the normal registration process, with this module the admin can choose which role to apply to the device while registering it.
-It will bypass authentication rules. - Other modules: The other modules are all based on the source type they are assigned to, they allow to select the source, the AUP acceptance, and mandatory fields if applicable.
+- Root: a simple container that defines all the modules that need to be applied in a chain to the user.
+Once the user has completed all modules contained in the Root module, the device is released on the network. - Choice: a choice between multiple modules for the user.
+See 'default\registration\policy' for a good example. - Chained: a list of ordered modules for the user to complete.
+One example is for users to register with Google+ and pay for network access with PayPal. - Authentication: many different types are available.
+Define one of these modules to override the required fields, the source to use, the template or any other module attribute. - Billing: one or more billing sources. - Choice: multiple sources and modules with advanced filtering options.
+See Authentication Choice module below for a detailed explanation. - Login: username/password for multiple internal sources (Active Directory, LDAP, ...). - Other: The other modules are all based on the source type they are assigned to, they allow to select the source, the AUP acceptance, and mandatory fields if applicable. - Message: display a message to the user.
+An example is available below in Displaying a message to the user after the registration - SelectRole: override the role when a device is registered.
+For example an admin user is trying to register a device using the normal registration process, with this module the admin can choose which role to apply to the device while registering.
+This will bypass authentication rules. - URL: redirect the user to a local or external URL which may return the user back to the portal to continue.
+An example is available below in Calling an external website.